Back to blogs

 Key takeaways:

-- Side projects are the best way to try new tools and ideas.
+• Side projects are the best way to try new tools and develop ideas.

-- Getting into tech is hard, especially when you're not given a fair chance.
-After four years of learning, I know my skill set and what I'm worth as a junior to mid-level developer in Ireland—especially in the current economy.
+• Getting into tech is hard, the odds are against you.
+After four years of learning, I know my skillset and what I'm worth as a junior to mid-level developer in Ireland taking the current economy into account.

 Currently learning: